Khushi266/Car-Prediction-Webpage/README.md

 2. Extract the folder
 3. Install the flask library provided by python: pip install flask
+4. Install the following libraries:
+         1. pandas
+         2. scikit-learn
+         3. ast
+         4. nltk
+         5. numpy
-4. Now refresh the terminal and run the application.py file by following command. python application.py
+6. Now refresh the terminal and run the application.py file by following command. python application.py